dany1061/3os.org/src/index.md

-# Welcome to 3os.org
+# Welcome to 3os

 ## 3os Project

-__3os is an open source project__ it's main purpose is to provide simple knowledge base for IT, Security, Penetration Testing, useful guides, links and tools for the vast system admins, technology enthusiasts and practically any one who is looking for the some technical information.
+__3os is an open source project__, it's main purpose is to provide a simple knowledge base for system admins, technology enthusiasts and practically any one who is looking for some technical information.
+The topics will include IT, Security, Penetration Testing, and more.
+Our goal is to share useful guides, links and tools.

-This website is based on [MkDocs](https://www.mkdocs.org/ "MkDocs Official Site"){target=_blank} with [Material theme](https://squidfunk.github.io/mkdocs-material/ "Material for MkDocs¶"){target=_blank}, It's being generated from markdowns files of `main branch` of [3os.org repository](https://github.com/fire1ce/3os.org/ "Github fire1ce/3os.org/ repository"){target=_blank} and hosted on [Github-Pages](https://pages.github.com/ "Github-Pages"){target=_blank}.
+This website is based on [MkDocs](https://www.mkdocs.org/ "MkDocs Official Site"){target=_blank} with [Material Theme](https://squidfunk.github.io/mkdocs-material/ "Material for MkDocs¶"){target=_blank}, generated from markdowns files of `main branch` of [3os.org repository](https://github.com/fire1ce/3os.org/ "Github fire1ce/3os.org/ repository"){target=_blank} and hosted on [Github-Pages](https://pages.github.com/ "Github-Pages"){target=_blank} and hosted on Github-Pages.

-I would like you and others to contribute your knowledge to 3os Project to preserved and improve any guide or information provided here for you and others.
+You are more than welcome to contribute your knowledge to 3os Project, to add new materials, and to improve any guide or information provided here for our raising community.

 ### How To Contribute

-You can contribute by submitting pull requests for any topic by hitting the _`edit`_ :pencil2: icon on top right corner of each page, you will be redirected to the github source markdown page.
+You can contribute by submitting pull requests for any topic by hitting the `edit` :pencil2: icon on the top right corner of each page.
+When doing so, you will be redirected to the Github source markdown page (Github account required).
-Edit, add, or remove any content commit and explain the proposed change and submit for review.
+Edit, add, or remove any content, than commit,  explain the proposed change, and submit for review.
 After the approval you will be automatically added to the [Contributions Wall](contributions.md "Contributions Wall").
 You Can follow the [Markdown CheatSheet Guide](/markdownCheatSheet/welcome "Markdown CheatSheet Guide") for better understanding how to use _Markdown Syntax_ to edit or create new content.

 ### Disclaimer